vanbabenk/QIFE-Image-Classification/docs/reproducibility.md

 The QIFE and QFE notebooks use PennyLane with a simulator backend.
 The results should not be interpreted as direct execution on a real quantum processing unit.

-## Publication checklist

-Before citing this repository in the manuscript:

-- Verify that the QIFE, QFE, and CNN notebooks use exactly the same experimental settings.
-- Verify whether `max_iterations` matches the manuscript protocol in every notebook.
-- Confirm that all notebooks run on a clean Colab runtime.
-- Upload raw and summary metric CSV files into `results/`.
-- Create a GitHub release, e.g. `v1.0.0`.
-- Archive the release on Zenodo if a DOI is required.